soniacweb/SEI-HW-rockpaperscissors/README.md

 ### Functionality

-Link to Rock Paper Scissors is here.
+Link to Rock Paper Scissors is <a href="https://soniacweb.github.io/rockpaperscissors/">here.</a>

 Here's a screen grab of the landing page: